Face Masks Make It Harder to Hear

 Dr. Ryan Corey, a postdoctoral fellow at the University of Illinois at Urbana-Champaign tested the acoustics of different masks earlier this year.
 Dr. Corey found that blue surgical masks had the best acoustics.
 “They're made of nonwoven fabric, which I think is part of why they don't block the sound quite as much as some of the woven fabrics did,” Dr. Corey said.

 The acoustics of cloth masks ranged drastically depending on the fabric that was used to make them and how many layers they had.
 “Things like t-shirt fabric are pretty light and breathable and they let a lot of sound through as well,” Dr. Corey said.
 “Whereas something like denim is very densely woven, and the sound doesn't get through.”

 However, Dr. Corey noted that the best cloth masks for acoustics may not be the safest for protection against COVID-19.
 “It seems that the looser fabrics are also less effective against droplets, so there might be a trade-off there,” Dr. Corey said.

 Face masks make it more difficult to understand speech, especially for people with hearing loss.
 Dr. Corey's research team at the University of Illinois measured the effects of different face masks on speech signals.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 For hard-of-hearing people—who rely on lip-reading more than sound—transparent, plastic masks may be a more accessible option.
 “The plastic blocks a lot of sounds, [with sound] reflected off to the sides,” Dr. Corey said.
 “A transparent mask might make sense for people who really rely on speech reading, so [would be most useful for] people with more severe hearing loss.”